 Pratt Museum Forest Trail is a 0.4 mile moderately trafficked loop trail located near Homer, Alaska that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for walking, nature trips, and birding and is accessible from January until January.
+The trail is primarily used for walking, nature trips, and birding and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash